vekatze/neut/book/src/overview.md

 }
 ```

-## Static Memory Management — But How?
+## Static Memory Management

-_Neut translates a type into a function_ that can discard/copy the values of the type.
+Neut translates a type into a function that can discard/copy the values of the type.
 By using those functions, the compiler translates programs so that every variable is used exactly once.

 For example, if a variable is used twice, a translation like the following happens: